 How much does San Juan County Park cost?

 The Park is free for daytime use.
-Camping fees vary seasonally but are about $10-$45.
+Camping fees are $10/person/night.
 Some sites are reserved for campers arriving via human or wind powered transport.

 Who can I call if I have more questions?